9brian/Aviator-Navigator/README.md

 Working on visuals (Javascript, better html)<br />
 Featuring <br />

-Description: We have constructed a flask application that is capable of giving the user a detailed weather report based on their entered location.
+**Description:** We have constructed a flask application that is capable of giving the user a detailed weather report based on their entered location. <br />
 It is able to do this through the use of an API from Herouku a free API website mentioned in class.
 For our code we used a combination of python, html, and css which required a great deal of research and careful planning on all our parts seeing as we are largely inexperienced with all three.